ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/99e-quiz-insertion-sort.md

 - Because Insertion sort is simple, it tends to cost only a little bit per comparison when compared to more complicated sorting algorithms.
-- Remember that insertion sort implementation is made up of two nested for loops.
+- Remember that Insertion sort implementation is made up of two nested for loops.
 - The outer for loop is executed $n-1$ times.
 While the number of times the inner for loop executes depends